 As an employee, you may have noticed that your paycheck never matches your full salary.
 This is because your employer has to withhold certain payroll taxes.
 You might think that you wouldn’t have to worry about those payroll taxes if you worked for yourself.
 But that’s not the case – you’d still have to pay a 15.3% self-employment tax.
 What is this tax and why do you have to pay it?
+If you need help with this or any other tax issue, consider working with a financial advisor.

 In 1935, the federal government passed the Federal Insurance Contribution Act (FICA), which established taxes to help fund Social Security and Medicare.
 The FICA tax is 15.3%, paid by employers and employees, who split the burden by each paying half.
 Employers pay 7.65% and their employees pay 7.65%.